51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 Builders are an intrinsic part of the current reference architecture and, like the classes they build, are extensively subclassed and parameterized.
-There are builders for many significant components and for all Engines (and each of their supertypes).
+There are builders for many significant components and for all Engines (and most of their supertypes).

 Considerable simplification would theoretically be possible between the builders and